FoundationDB/fdb-record-layer/docs/Coding_Style.md

 the completion of that operation.
-In the case where the blocking call is waiting for another future to complete (e.g., `asyncToSync()`, `join()`, or `get()`), you can end up in a situation where the thread pool is entirely consumed with futures blocking for completions, and no threads are available to complete those requests and the entire system deadlocks.
+In the case where the blocking call is waiting for another future to complete (e.g., `asyncToSync()`, `join()`, or `get()`), you can end up in a situation where the thread pool is entirely consumed with futures blocking for completions, and no threads are available to complete those requests, and the entire system deadlocks.

 In the Record Layer unit tests (any test extending `FDBTestBase`, the `asyncToSync()`